-7 Questions to Ask Admissions Reps at B-School Events
+7 Questions to Ask During Business School Admissions Events

 By asking the right questions, you can have discussions with schools that you might not otherwise get the opportunity to have.
-After sharing information about who you are, what you’re looking for, and where you want to go, spark deeper conversations by asking these five questions:
+After sharing information about who you are, what you’re looking for, and where you want to go, spark deeper conversations by asking smart questions, like these seven examples:

 This question requires that you have already discussed your long-term aspirations.
 If possible, lead with the ways you believe the program will support your goals and ask them for their opinion of your assessment.
 This approach displays your critical thinking skills and the fact that you’ve already done your research, elevating the conversation to nuances and perspectives.

-What sets your campus culture apart from others?
+2. What sets your school culture apart from others?

-How can I address weakness in my business school application?
+4. How can I address a weakness in my business school application?

 Understanding what stands out to an admissions counselor can help take your application to the next level.
 This kind of qualitative question is a matter of opinion, but you may learn a creative tactic or two that you can apply as you put the finishing touches on your application packet.